developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-client-applications.md

 }
 ```

-### Set Methods for Prepared Statements with Parameters[​](#set-methods-for-prepared-statements-with-parameters "Direct link to Set Methods for Prepared Statements with Parameters")
+### Set Methods for Prepared Statements with Parameters

 To execute a prepared statement, you must set the parameter marker with one of the supported set methods listed in the table below.